Courses open (spaces):

 Professor Adele Ladkin is Professor of Tourism Employment in the Faculty of Management at Bournemouth University.
 Adele has research interests and publications in the areas of tourism employment and labour markets, labour migration and mobility, human resources management, employee wellbeing and the use of digital technologies for work-life balance whilst working on the move.
 She has conducted Research Council UK funded research in the area of tourism work related to mobile working and employee wellbeing.
 She has international teaching and research expertise and is an Honorary Professor at the Technological and Higher Education Institute of Hong Kong.

-Thursday 21 March - Afternoon - Managing a multicultural workforce
+Thursday 21 March - Afternoon - Managing a multicultural workforce (sales closed)

 13:30-16:30: Managing a multicultural workforce in the UK hospitality industry post Brexit delivered by Dr Charalampos (Babis) Giousmpasoglou